gpg/gpg4win/doc/README-BETA-en.txt

 - Import secret S/MIME key:
   The personal secret key can be imported as P12 file via Kleopatra (menu File->Import certificates).
-  Important: P12 import will only work if you did the previous step first!

 - Import S/MIME certificate of email recipient:
   Now import the certificates of your email recipients